tkaczmarzyk/specification-arg-resolver/README.md

 The default date format used for temporal fields is `yyyy-MM-dd`.
 It can be overridden with a configuration parameter (see `LessThan` below).

 A negation for this specification is also available: `NotIn`.

+### InIgnoreCase  ###

+Works as `In`, but the query is also case-insensitive.

+Usage: `@Spec(path="firstName", spec=InIgnoreCase.class)`.

+Case-insensitive comparisons are performed using the database's `UPPER()` function on both sides of the comparison.
+The results depend on your database's collation settings.
+Locale settings is important for case-insensitive searches.
+Please check the [Locale support](#locale-support) section for details.

 ### Null ###